-I consider myself to be quite knowledgeable and well-read when it comes to Plastic Waste, having worked in the industry prior to SustainIt.
-However, as evidence suggests this is a massive growing problem that needs to be combatted and reduced.
+I consider myself to be quite knowledgeable and well read when it comes to plastic waste, having worked in the industry prior to SustainIt.
+However, as evidence suggests, this is a massive growing problem that needs to be combatted and reduced.
 And recently I was introduced to a new method – the ‘Ecobrick’.
-This is a new method being used in households and school all over the world focussing on keeping single use plastic out of landfill.
+This is a new method being used in households and schools all over the world, focussing on keeping single use plastic out of landfills.
 So feeling inspired, I thought I would give it a go.

-Founded 10 or so years ago, the Ecobrick idea is a simple.
-Compact as much single-use plastic from your day to day life as you can into one bottle until it started resembling a brick shape and becomes sturdy enough to construct something.
+Founded 10 or so years ago, the Ecobrick idea is a simple one.
+Compact as much single-use plastic from your day-to-day life as you can into one bottle, until it starts resembling a brick shape and becomes sturdy enough to construct something.

 Through this short blog I wanted to document my experience and help to spread some awareness of one of the many things that is being championed by us, the consumers of plastic waste.

-Emphasis of the entire movement is to take personal responsibility for our own use of single use plastic and not leave it to others.
+The movement emphasises taking personal responsibility for our own use of single-use plastic and not leaving it to others.

-For me, do I think it’s going to revolutionise the way we use and also see plastics.
-Ecobricks are another example of the general public taking responsibility for waste whilst spreading much needed awareness around the mis-use of plastics.
+For me, I do think it’s going to revolutionise the way we use – and see – plastics.
+Ecobricks are another example of the general public taking responsibility for waste, whilst spreading much needed awareness around the misuse of plastics.

 By Callum Rees, Account Manager